 Baby strollers are not permitted in the seats or aisles in the theater because of the safety hazards they pose.
 Therefore, the use of baby strollers is discouraged.
 If a baby stroller is necessary, it must be left in the entrance of the theater at your own risk.

 Upon arrival, security personnel will conduct a speedy inspection of all belongings.

-The upper Baird and Slee Lots are designated as accessible parking for guests with disabilities.
+The Baird B and Slee B Lots are designated as accessible parking for guests with disabilities.
 Those with official parking hangtags may utilize these accessible lots and spaces.
 The University at Buffalo does not issue these hangtags.

 Guests who are unable to walk from the parking lot may be dropped off in the Coventry Loop in front of the building.
 Parking is not permitted in Coventry Loop.